elusivecodes/FyreDB/README.md

 Array conditions can contain:
 - Literal values with numeric keys.
 - Key/value pairs where the key is the field (and comparison operator) and the value(s) will be escaped.
 - Array values containing a group of conditions.
-These will be joined using the AND operator unless the array key is OR.
+These will be joined using the *AND* operator unless the array key is "*OR*" or "*NOT*".

 If a *QueryBuilder* or *QueryLiteral* is supplied as an array value they will be converted to a string and not escaped.